 Black magic power

 Naim declares a conservative 40 watts per chanel into 8 ohms.
-But given Naim’s tradition for gutsy power supplies you should expect a lot of current to go with it.
+But given Naim’s tradition for gutsy power supplies you should expect a lot of current to go with it, although it clips earlier than I thought (the display informs you of the overload when it happens).
 Take a peek inside to see the substantial toroidal, which is at least the size of a ‘Serra da Estrela’ cheese, a Portuguese specialty, and swathed in linen bands too…

 I had a pair of Boenicke W8 running in my studio for another test and gave it a try.
 Boenickes are low in sensitivity, but that did not seem to be a problem with the Atom.
 Music flowed unhindered and unimpaired by audible distortion or colorations at reasonable levels.
 The Atom made the W8 sound almost like an easy load as if it were a more powerful amplifier.